 Add up just those two benefits, and you've got at least $400 in value (if not more) towards travel to use each year starting in your second year with the card.

 Remember that once-daunting $395 annual fee?
 So long as you plan to spend money on travel each and every year you hold the card, you can come out ahead by $5 just from those two ongoing benefits alone.
-And if you aren't spending that much money on travel, I would argue that Venture X probably isn't the best fit anyway.
+If you aren't spending that much money on travel, I would argue that Venture X probably isn't the best fit anyway.

 Full Benefits of the Capital One Venture X Rewards Credit Card